ddvk/remarkable-hacks/README.md

 I wrote some tools, I change the code, I patch

 #### Why is this not open source?
-I don't own the source, the legality is dubious, not in reMarkable SA's best interest due to various reasons, etc
+I don't own the source, the legality is dubious, not in reMarkable AS's best interest due to various reasons, etc

 #### Can you add this or that feature?
 Some things are hard, very time consuming or even impossible for my skill level.
 I prefer to take a more pragmatic approach and add things that are easy, but from which most users can benefit.